hanrichard/stan-test/my-app/README.md

 - To create a custom hooks and get data, error, isFetching values from the hook

-- To use the hook in the homepage and dynamic Category pages
+- To use the hook in the homepage and dynamic category pages

 - To includes all components in the component folder